Sizing & Scaling

 normalsizevalue Layer .style() Reference data value that maps to nominal size — higher value = smaller symbols

-scale Layer .style() Direct multiplier applied on top of everything else
+scale Layer .style() Direct multiplier applied on top of everything else — reserve for runtime adjustments (principle 4)

 They multiply together.
 A symbol’s screen size is approximately: